grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
 * [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
 * [ ] 'navigation station'? 'navigation table'?
+* [ ] Is the PA one ship-wide system?
+Or does it go to different specific compartments?
+Or both?
+	* decide, edit and then make sure it's reflected in the Prospect notes file
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
 * [ ] Consider removing parts where Percy second-guesses herself.